 While the idea of surgery can be scary, there are many advancements in technology that have improved shoulder surgery outcomes and improve quality of life.
 Common shoulder procedures are:

 If shoulder pain is preventing you from getting quality, healthy sleep you should consider a consult with an orthopedic surgeon to learn more about treatment options.
-For more information on shoulder surgery, call 800-MEMORIAL or listen to a podcast on Shoulder Surgery.
+For more information on shoulder surgery, call 800-MEMORIAL.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.